-The waved SEND Lists for each year group are available on SharePoint in the SEND area and can be printed via Bromcom for all staff to access at any time.
+The waved SEND Lists for each year group are available on the school shared area and available for all staff to access at any time.

-The school information system - Bromcom - also enables a pupil with SEND to be identified on a register via a flag.
-Further information on each pupil can be gained via a Pen Portrait or their records in Bromcom.
+The school information system - ARBOR- also enables a pupil with SEND to be identified on a register via a flag.
+Further information on each pupil can be gained via a Pen Portrait or their records in ARBOR.